Astrid Lindgren's plays: Jul hos Pippi Långstrump

-Astrid Lindgren wrote the play in the 1960s.
-The play is about 30 minutes long.
+Astrid Lindgren wrote the play in the 1960s and is about 30 minutes long.
 In 1968 it was first published in the book Pjäser för barn och ungdom.
 Andra Samlingen by Rabén & Sjögren.
 The story was not translated into English.

 Pippi Långstrumps liv och leverne

 Pippi Långstrumps liv och leverne (Pippi Longstockings Life and Time) is a play by Astrid Lindgren.